-Description of Nests – Patterns from Nature, an Environmental Art Exhibit in the Filoli Garden and Nature Preserve created by W. Gary Smith
+Description of Nests – Patterns from Nature, an Environmental Art Exhibit in the Filoli Garden and Nature Preserve in Woodside, CA. The exhibit was created by W. Gary Smith.

 A friend and I recently hiked around the beautiful grounds of Filoli, located in Woodside, California.
 The historic house and its gardens are always a pleasure to visit.
 We were particularly interested in viewing the exhibit of Nests – Patterns from Nature (on display through November 10, 2019).